MehimoNemo/LethalCompanyShrinkRay/README.md

-# LethalCompanyTemplate
+# Shrink Ray
-A template for a BepInEx 5 Plugin, using the correct .csproj configuration for Lethal Company modding
+A BepInEx 5 Plugin, Lethal Company mod for a functioning(not shitty) shrink ray!